How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 Running the motion sensor script as a service

-I would recommend to autostart this script as a service with systemd rather than using crontab.
+I recommend autostarting this script as a service with systemd rather than using crontab.
 You can read more about this approach in my article here.

 Open a new file with